 Jo began writing as a child, her first book, an adventure story was typed and bound and placed in the school library at her junior school.
 'I was very proud and it was probably just the encouragement I needed.'

 She began Too Loud a Silence thirty years ago but it languished in a cupboard unfinished.
 Children and a career took priority.
 After retiring she joined Writers on the Edge, a U3A writing group, and began to write again.
 'The events that inspired me thirty years ago remain the basis of my novel but the plot and the structure are entirely different.'

 As well as writing Jo is an artist, painting purely for pleasure.
-She likes walking, philosophy and play reading.
+She likes travelling, walking, philosophy and play reading.
 She keeps bees and enjoys all aspects of gardening and design.